RobLoach/jquery-once/README.md

     npm install

+Compile the [Literate CoffeeScript](http://coffeescript.org/#literate) to JavaScript with:

+    npm run-script comiple

-Compile and run tests with the test command:
+Compile and run tests:

     npm test

-Build the project for release with:
+Prepare the project for for release with:

     npm run-script release